Kairs0/Symbolic-Execution-Tool/README.md

 ## WIP - todos
 - implement criteria tests (6/8) on coverage analysis
-- push much further on ast to cfg converter
+- push tests much further on ast to cfg converter

 - explain CFG modelling and its consequences on the way tests are made